 All of a sudden, the brain is flooded with a huge quantity of opioids despite its relatively low tolerance.
 This is what usually causes the dreadful accidental overdose.
 Because the brain is no longer used to getting a high dose of opioids, it responds very strongly to the drug.
 Respiration and cardiac activity can slow to alarming rates, causing an overdose which can be deadly.

 Preventing Relapse and Overdose

-It is essential for people who have struggled with opioid addiction to recognize their vulnerability to a relapse and overdose, even after they have maintained a period of sobriety.
+It is essential for people who have struggled with opioid addiction to recognize their vulnerability to a relapse and overdose.
+It is still important even after they have maintained a period of sobriety.
 An estimated 40 to 60% of people treated for substance use disorders eventually relapse, according to the National Institute for Drug Abuse.
 Some of these alarming rates might be the result of the absence of an individualized diagnosis and inadequate post detox psychological care.

 The best way to prevent opioid relapse is to undergo a detoxification from a qualified center that offers scientifically based treatment for physical cravings and assists with an individualized emotional diagnosis.
 For instance, undergoing medical detoxification helps patients make it through the challenging opioid withdrawal phase, which allows for a more accurate psychological assessment.